-I was looking through some 1985 wrestling results for Jim Crockett Promotions, and it dawned on me that one of the promotion's biggest events that March coincided with one of the company's biggest calamities, the fire at Jim Crockett Sr. Memorial Park
+I was looking through some 1985 wrestling results for Jim Crockett Promotions, and it dawned on me that one of the company's biggest events that March followed only one day after one of the company's biggest calamities, the fire at the Crockett ballpark.

 I've always thought, too, that Dusty just liked the imagery of a silver star, perhaps like an old western Sheriff's badge, pinned over his heart.
 Dusty was, after all, the modern day John Wayne.

 In the ad at right, "Star" is spelled with only one "R", but in some television advertising, it was spelled with two of them - - SilverStarr - - to mirror the branding of the "Starrcade" name, I suppose.
 I really loved that stuff.

 The show was loaded top to bottom, headlined by an NWA world title defense as Ric Flair defended the "ten pounds of gold" against U.S. champion Chief Wahoo McDaniel in an "Indian strap match," which was Wahoo's specialty.
 The traditional roles were reversed for these two during this time: Flair was a huge babyface in our area (but nowhere else) and Wahoo was now a hated heel.
 Those roles would reverse again later in this year in 1985.

 Another big event, and one of the big draws of this show, was Dusty Rhodes challenging Tully Blanchard for the TV title, with Tully's "Perfect 10" Baby Doll locked inside a steel cage that would be hung high over the ring.
 The added stipulation was that if Dusty lost, he would "leave town" and never wrestle in Greensboro again.